 The connections of the son of Kentucky Derby winner Go for Gin remain hopeful Straight Gin will draw into the field.
-Straight Gin needs sveral horses to defect to make it into the race, which is limited to 20 starters based on graed stakes earnings.
+He is currently 23rd on the list of Derby hopefuls ranked by graded stakes earnings.
+The Derby field is limited to 20.

 "This horse is good right now," said trainer Nick Zito.
 "Another couple of lengths in the Blue Grass and we're in.
 We still have to be ready.
 He did this today on his own; no company, no blinkers ... on his own."

-Straight Gin finished fourth in the grade I Blue Grass Stakes.
+Straight Gin finished fourth in the grade I Blue Grass Stakes, beaten 6 1/4 lengths by likely Derby favorite Harlan's Holiday.

 "There is always Baltimore," said Zito, referring to the Preakness as the target for Straight Gin should he not make the Derby field.
 "But you still have to be ready.
 We are not going to do anything different next week."